Skip to Content

 Since clarifying shampoos are great for absorbing oil, they could lead to dry hair when used too much.
 Other harmful effects are frizz, flyaways, and dullness.

 If you have colored hair, you should check the label if it’s color-safe.
 Clarifying shampoos can remove your hair dye.
-It’s also bad for people with dandruff, psoriasis, and seborrheic dermatitis!
+If you have scalp conditions like dandruff, psoriasis, or seborrheic dermatitis, choose a clarifying shampoo carefully—harsh formulas can cause irritation, but those formulated with salicylic acid can actually help.

 Overusing chelating shampoo increases the friction between your hair fibers.
 This friction results in breakage!